luiscorreia1/VPN-Project-on-AWS/README.md

 ## Second step
 The Second step is to install and configure [FTP server](FTP.md), in this project the ftp was created without security to user wireshark to see the username and password.

+## Third step
+The third step is to install a MibBrowser and configure [snmp](snmp.md) on the other machines